find your perfect postgrad program

 - Flash cards – write the question on one side, and the answers on the other.
 See how many you can learn, and maybe even get a friend to quiz you.

 - Associate things with images, or diagrams.
 Even a flowchart of an answer can stick in your mind better than just text, sometimes.

 - Use colour-coded notes.

 - Write, write and rewrite your notes.
-See how concise you can make them whilst still retaining all of the information.
+See how concise you can make them whilst still retaining all the information.

 - Flash cards – they’re efficient for both writing and visual learners.

 - Handwrite your notes.
-Often, it’s the act of writing itself that can help with memory, and typing doesn’t always have the same effect.
+Often, it’s the act of writing itself that can help with memory, typing doesn’t always have the same effect.

 - Revise whilst doing something else – walk around your room, doodle or hold a conversation with yourself.

 - Alternate where you learn – perhaps associate certain locations to certain topics.